ferrous-systems/rust-training/training-slides/src/dynamic-dispatch.md

 See [the docs](https://doc.rust-lang.org/nightly/reference/items/traits.html#dyn-compatibility) for details.

+Note that these used to be called "object safety" rules before 1.83.

 ## Performance

 There is a small cost for jumping via the vtable, but it's cheaper than an enum match.